 3. Rare Champagne 1998

 I am such a fan of the house, the cuvée, and the Chef de Cave Régis Camus, that in this champagne I find natural pleasure and joy.
 I still remember when I tasted this champagne for the first time when my palate was still relatively new to champagne; I wrote in my notes, “Feels like being in a bakery” for its seductive pastry notes.
-I recently had the chance to taste 2007 (Rosé), 2006, 2002, and 1998 with Régis and although the bread notes are not as important to me nowadays, I for sure find Rare to be among the very best champagnes I tasted.
+I recently had the chance to taste 2007 (Rosé), 2006 (recently awarded the title of Best Champagne of 2020 by The Champagne Master competition), 2002, and 1998 with Régis and although the bread notes are not as important to me nowadays, I for sure find Rare to be among the very best champagnes I tasted.
 And the more I taste it the more I like it.
 1998 remains my favorite so far.